e7bk/docflow/README.md

 # DocFlow - Document Processing System

-A production-grade document upload and processing system built with FastAPI, featuring multi-layer validation, security checks, and RESTful API design.
+A document upload system I built out of curiosity, which turned into quite the learning journey with FastAPI.

+## Why I Built This
+Started this project out of curiosity about how secure file uploads work.
+What began as a simple experiment turned into a proper learning journey with FastAPI, database design, and API security.
+The hardest part was getting the API working properly, but I really enjoyed building the file validation logic.

-## 🚀 Features
+## 🚀 What It Does

-- **Multi-format Document Support**: PDF, Word, Excel, CSV files
+- Handles file uploads with proper validation (PDF, Word, Excel, CSV)
-- **Advanced Security Validation**: MIME type verification and file extension matching
-- **Smart File Management**: User-isolated directory structure with conflict prevention
-- **Production-Ready API**: RESTful endpoints with automatic documentation
-- **Database Integrity**: Constraint-based validation and foreign key relationships
-- **Error Recovery**: Graceful failure handling with cleanup mechanisms
+- Checks file sizes and types to prevent dodgy uploads
+- Stores files safely in user-specific directories
+- Built a REST API that documents itself (FastAPI magic)
+- Database constraints to stop invalid data getting through
+- File validation logic I'm quite proud of - catches extension spoofing attempts

 ## 🛠️ Technical Architecture
 ### Backend Stack
 - **FastAPI**: Modern, fast web framework with automatic API documentation
 - **SQLAlchemy**: Database ORM with advanced relationship management